-The Hampton Park Transfer Station provides a public drop-off area for general waste and recyclables Engineered Landfill - The Hallam Road Landfill provides responsible environmental management of waste that cannot yet be reused or recycled from households, businesses and industry in the eastern and south-eastern suburbs of Melbourne.
+Engineered Landfill - The Hallam Road Landfill provides responsible environmental management of waste that cannot yet be reused or recycled from households, businesses and industry in the eastern and south eastern suburbs of Melbourne.

 There have been periods of increased odour due to lengthy periods of rain causing anaerobic activity to take place.
-This has produced landfill gas that is not normally experienced until the landfill is completely filled and capped.
+This has produced lendtll gas that is not normally experienced until the landfill is completely filled and capped.
 As the precinct is in close proximity to residential areas, this has caused issues for the community.
 SITA therefore have implemented strategies to manage the landfill odour, including:

-- Modifying daily filling practices;
+- Modifying daily filling practices:

 - Modifying covering practices;

 - Installing an odour neutraliser;

 - Progressive capping and landfill gas extraction in active cells;

 - Increased landfill gas utilisation;

 - Planting programs (providing a screen and more aesthetic view of the precinct).

-FIGURE 10 PLANTING PROGRAM AT HAMPTON PARK
+FIGURE TO PLANTING PROGRAM AT HAMPTON PARK.